 Be Bright…use lights at night!

-In autumn and winter it's often dark and wet, so make sure you're highly visible when out and about.
+In autumn and winter it's often dark and wet, so make sure you're visible when out and about.
 Don't forget to take your lights out with you when cycling.

 The Highway Code states that, at night, cyclists must have white front and red rear lights.
 Bikes must also be fitted with a red rear reflector and amber pedal reflectors.
 Having white front reflectors and spoke reflectors will also help you to be seen.
-Flashing lights are permitted, but we recommended you use a constantly-illuminated front light, particularly if you are riding in areas without street lighting.
+Flashing lights are permitted, but we recommended you also use a constantly-illuminated front light, particularly if you are riding in areas without street lighting.

 If you’re cycling in dark or dim conditions, you should: